ioggstream/draft-polli-resource-digests-http/draft-polli-resoource-digests-http.md

 resource, that is  defined in RFC 7231 as:

 ~~~
-  representation-data := Content-Coding( Content-Type( bits ) )
+  representation-data := Content-Encoding( Content-Type( bits ) )
 ~~~

 and is thus independent of Transfer-Coding and other transformation applied from Intermediaries or tied to Range Requests.

-Note that content-coding can be an ordered list.
+Note that [Content-Encoding](https://tools.ietf.org/html/rfc7231#section-3.1.2.2) can be an ordered list.